MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementDeviceHealthScript.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths14LamxzDevicemanagementDevicehealthscriptsDevicehealthscriptIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths14LamxzDevicemanagementDevicehealthscriptsDevicehealthscriptIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceHealthScriptAssignments <IMicrosoftGraphDeviceHealthScriptAssignment[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[RunRemediationScript <Boolean?>]`: Determine whether we want to run detection script only or run both detection script and remediation script
     - `[RunSchedule <IMicrosoftGraphDeviceHealthScriptRunSchedule>]`: Base type of Device health script run schedule.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Interval <Int32?>]`: The x value of every x hours for hourly schedule, every x days for Daily Schedule, every x weeks for weekly schedule, every x months for Monthly Schedule.
 Valid values 1 to 23
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
       - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-DEVICEHEALTHSCRIPTASSIGNMENTS <IMicrosoftGraphDeviceHealthScriptAssignment\[]>: .
+`DEVICEHEALTHSCRIPTASSIGNMENTS <IMicrosoftGraphDeviceHealthScriptAssignment[]>`: .
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[RunRemediationScript <Boolean?>]`: Determine whether we want to run detection script only or run both detection script and remediation script
   - `[RunSchedule <IMicrosoftGraphDeviceHealthScriptRunSchedule>]`: Base type of Device health script run schedule.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Interval <Int32?>]`: The x value of every x hours for hourly schedule, every x days for Daily Schedule, every x weeks for weekly schedule, every x months for Monthly Schedule.
 Valid values 1 to 23
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementActionsIdentity>`: Identity Parameter
   - `[AlertRecordId <String>]`: The unique identifier of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: The unique identifier of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: The unique identifier of androidForWorkEnrollmentProfile